 This main purpose of the website is to comment on the book of Revelation, but many of the articles are about Daniel because Revelation is based on Daniel.
 However, Revelation is based on the entire rest of the Bible.
 To interpret Revelation correctly, a sound understanding of basic theology is also required to interpret Revelation, for instance Israel’s end time role and the Law of God.
-Many articles therefore study Paul’s letters.
+Many articles therefore study other books of the Bible.

 Below the available articles are listed.
 Some of the articles have been summarized.
 Word copies of some of the articles are available.